Lima's mayor confesses to cover-up of downtown murals

 Castaneda said his government would paint over more murals, including one he said was linked to the political arm of the nearly defunct Shining Path insurgency.

-Castaneda beat Villaran by a landslide in municipal elections last year after branding the center-left politician as elitist and out-of-touch.
+Castaneda beat Villaran by a landslide in municipal elections last year after branding the centre-left politician as elitist and out-of-touch.

 Villaran had emphasized expanding cultural programs and cracking down on Lima's unruly transportation sector, plans she says Castaneda is working to reverse.